kgadberry/text-placeholder-api-expr/README.md

 # Text Placeholder API Expressions
-Adds math and conditional expressions to Text Placeholder API.
+Adds math, conditional, and string manipulation expressions to Text Placeholder API.
 This project uses [Keval](https://github.com/notKamui/Keval) for parsing math expressions, and would have been exponentially more difficult without it.
 Show the author some love and star his repo!

+### Using Placeholders In Expressions
+This extension uses the `${category:placeholder}` syntax to allow supplying placeholders that resolve to numbers as components.
+For example; to display a player's health as a percentage (such as within the tab list), you could use the following:
+`%expr:math ${player:health} * 100 / ${player:max_health}%%`

 ## Math Placeholder
 The bulk of the additions (no pun intended) in this extension are accessed through the `expr:math` placeholder.